SunghyunChoi/ATMcontroller/README.md

 user2 | Servi | 10000001 | 100000 | bear | 0
 <br/>

-You can test the basic of an ATM with either Using Unit Test Functions or Console.
+You can test the ATM with either Using Unit Test Functions or Console.

 <br/>

 ### 1. Using Functions

  You can use the test functions for the basic operations of an ATM.
  Test functions will return (True/False, result) and print it on console.
 ```
 testDeposit(bearATM, user1.card, '1234', 5000)
 testExit(bearATM)